PinewoodPip/epip/docs/Documentation/Utilities/Item.md

 ---@param item Item
 ---@return boolean
 function Item.HasUseActions(item)

+---Returns the use actions of an item, optionally filtered by type.
+---@param item Item
+---@param actionType ActionDataType
+---@return IActionData[]
+function Item.GetUseActions(item, actionType)

 ---Returns the current owner of the item.
 ---The owner will be nil if the character who owned the item died.